Kriechi/gps-logger/README.md

 the AssistNow data becomes useless without time information.
 The system will only keep the most recent data files on the SD card and delete outdated ones.
 They all are named as `ASSISTNOW-{ONLINE,OFFLINE}-{timestamp}.bin`.
-These files contain UBX message, a propritary messaging format that u-blox GPS receivers understand.
+These files contain UBX message, a proprietary messaging format that u-blox GPS receivers understand.
 For our purposes we are simply uploading them as binary blobs from the ESP8266 SD card to the GPS receiver via its built-in serial connection (same connection as we are reading in the GPS location data).